aibolem/periodic_ttonaton_table_of_harmony/README.md

 The sidebar menu can be opened from the icon in the upper left corner.
 The menu is currently empty.

-I will ask Chat-gpt to link to sidemenu that links with  thumbinalls of that images:
+# I will ask Chat-gpt 1: to link to sidemenu that links with  thumbinalls of that images and linked .md filelinks:

 https://github.com/barionleg/chords_synesthesia/wiki